akumarmail99/javascript-design-patterns/README.md

 - The Singleton pattern limits the number of instances of a particular object to just one.
 - Singleton is useful in a situations where system-side actions needs to be coordinated from a central place.

-Example of Singleton Design Pattern
+Example of Singleton Design Pattern in ES5
 ```
 const Singleton = (function(){
     let instance;